 Kuala Lumpur, May 26

-Star Indian shuttlers PV Sindhu and HS Prannoy advanced to the women’s and men’s singles semifinals of the Malaysia Masters Super 500 tournament with hard-fought wins over their respective opponents here on Friday.
+Star Indian shuttlers PV Sindhu and HS Prannoy advanced to the women’s and men’s singles semifinals of the Malaysia Masters Super 500 with hard-fought wins here today.

-Tunjung has been in fine form recently and Sindhu had lost to her in the Madrid Spain Masters final in straight games in April.
-The Indian will, however, go into the semifinals with a 7-1 head-to-head advantage over Tunjung.
+Tunjung has been in fine form recently, defeating Sindhu in the Spain Masters final in straight games in April.
+However, the Indian goes into the semifinals with a 7-1 head-to-head advantage over Tunjung.

-World number nine Prannoy faces qualifier Christian Adinata, ranked 57, of Indonesia, who beat Kidambi Srikanth 16-21, 21-16, 21-11 in another quarterfinals, in the semifinals of Saturday.
+World No. 9 Prannoy faces qualifier Christian Adinata of Indonesia, who beat Kidambi Srikanth 16-21 21-16 21-11 in another quarterfinal.

 Most Read In 24 Hours